TheJacksonLaboratory/FetchDCCResult/README.md

 <br>

 This project is intend to monitor the staus of files and data that are submitted to DCC.
 It can pull back feedback of submitted xml files; data of submitted procedure (including specimen, lines etc); and media files.
-As of today, all IMPC part has been implemented and well tested.
-EBI pending implementation.:
+As of today, all IMPC part and EBI procedure part has been implemented and well tested.
+EBI images needs some more work.

 <br>

-## Table of Contents (Optional)
+## Table of Contents

 If your README is long, add a table of contents to make it easy for users to find what they need.